 In this paragraph, an even more serious type of violation of privacy and data protection - and related principles set forth at the primary level source in the EU Charter of fundamental rights (Charter) - that can be committed through the use of scraping tools will be examined: the one concerning biometric data, more specifically facial recognition.
-In the EU, biometric data is defined as "personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique authentification or identification of that natural person, such as facial images or dactyloscopic data"17.
-Biometric data for the purpose of uniquely identifying a natural person is included in the category of special categories of personal data, whose processing is allowed under art.
-9 GDPR only under specific conditions18, including first of all the explicit consent of the data subject (art.
-9.2, lett. a19).
-Further, art.
-10.2 of the law enforcement Directive sets the same requisite for processing of data by public authorities.
-Both instruments apply to automated processing of personal data and to manual processing that is part of a filing system20.
-However, the law enforcement directive is more specific and considered as lex specialis, thus it is applicable when public authorities process personal data for the sake of prevention, investigation, prosecution of criminal offences21.
+In the EU, biometric data is defined as "personal data resulting from specific technical processing relating to the physical, physiological or behavioural characteristics of a natural person, which allow or confirm the unique authentification or identification of that natural person, such as facial images or dactyloscopic data" Biometric data for the purpose of uniquely identifying a natural person is included in the category of special categories of personal data, whose processing is allowed under art.
+9 GDPR only under specific conditions the same requisite for processing of data by public authorities.
+Both instruments apply to automated processing of personal data and to manual processing that is part of a filing system.
+However, the law enforcement directive is more specific and considered as lex specialis, thus it is applicable when public authorities process personal data for the sake of prevention, investigation, prosecution of criminal offences.
 Scraping of documents including biometric data, such as pictures depicting an individual's facial characteristics, can be used by police authorities as a powerful tool in the framework of FRTs, and relevant applications